|Course Length:||3-4.5 Years Part-Time|

 Who will be teaching me?

-The programme team comprises of expert staff with many years experience in clinical practice in areas such as intensive care, coronary care, forensic mental health, and medical practice.
+The programme team comprises of expert staff with many years experience in clinical practice in areas such as intensive care, coronary care, forensic mental health, primary care and medical practice.

 A Great Study Environment